-As of December 31
+As of Dec ember 31

 2019 2018

 U.S. equities 62% 53%

 U.S. stock index fund 14% 28%

 U.S. fixed income 10% 13%

-Private investment fund 7% -%
+Private investment fund 7% %

 International equities 7% 6%

 100% 100%

 The Company manages approximately 39% of the pension assets internally, of which the majority is invested in a U.S. stock index fund with the remaining investments in Berkshire Hathaway stock, a private investment fund and short-term fixed-income securities.
 The remaining 61% of plan assets are managed by two investment companies.
 The goal of the investment managers is to produce moderate long-term growth in the value of these assets, while protecting them against large decreases in value.
 Both investment managers may invest in a combination of equity and fixed-income securities and cash.
 The managers are not permitted to invest in securities of the Company or in alternative investments.
 One investment manager cannot invest more than 15% of the assets at the time of purchase in the stock of Alphabet and Berkshire Hathaway, no more than 30% of the assets it manages in specified international exchanges at the time the investment is made, and no less than 5% of the assets could be invested in fixed-income securities.
-The other investment is made, and no less than 10% of the assets could be invested in fixed-income securities.
+The other investment manager cannot invest more than 20% of the assets at the time of purchase in the stock of Berkshire Hathaway, no more than 15% of the assets it manager in specified international exchanges at the time the investment is made, and no less than 10% of the assets could be invested in fixed-income securities.
 Excluding the exceptions noted above, the investment managers cannot investment more than 10% of the assets in the securities of any other single issuer, except for obligations of the U.S. Government, without receiving prior approval from the Plan administrator.